paketo-buildpacks/php/rfcs/0001-restructure.md

   an environment variable available at build and launch.
 * `php-fpm` buildpack must expose the location of the `php-fpm.conf` file through an environment variable available at build and launch.
-* Session handler buildpacks must use `PHP_INI_SCAN_DIR` to set the search path for additional .ini files it configures.
+* Session handler buildpacks must append to `PHP_INI_SCAN_DIR` to modify the search path so PHP will locate any .ini configuration files required by the handler to operate.

 ## Unresolved Questions and Bikeshedding